Why Therapy Is Crucial For Refugee Children

 Refugee children get exposed to so much trauma at an early age.
 So, they would benefit from professional help.
 Whether their resettlement stems from fleeing from war-torn countries, environmental disasters, or discrimination and persecution, it negatively affects them.
 They may have also witnessed others around them suffer from death, destruction, or abuse.

-The actual process of them seeking safety is another traumatic process entirely.
+The actual process of seeking safety is another traumatic process entirely.
 Refugees don’t immediately get the green light to move to a different place.
-Often, they’re left months or even years struggling to survive in their situation.
+Often, they’re left for months or even years struggling to survive in their situation.
 Rarely do they arrive at their host country without casualties and losses.

 Young refugees bear witness to these hardships.
 And it’s damaging to see their family resort to desperate measures to survive.
 In addition, these children’s parents and guardians have their hands full, striving to keep their family fed and safe.
 This experience can lead refugee kids to develop a sense of isolation and loneliness even before fleeing their country of origin.